vollutto/testsim/README.md

 ### Git repository

 Your working directory will be under git control.
+You will first copy this repository to your GitHub account, and then work on this new copy using it as your remote.

 #### Forking this repository